bwerth/ExercisesInC/homeworks/homework01.md

 1) Give an example of a feature common in interpreted languages that is rare in compiled languages.
 Interpreted languages support dynamic types, which means the type of a variable doesn't need to be known until the program is running.
 2) Name two advantages of static typing over dynamic typing.
 Type checking means errors can be found quicker, but static typing also saves space compared to dynamic typing.
+There are a lot of things that you don't need at compile time anymore with a compiled language.
+Static compiled languages are faster because the overhead is handled at compile time instead of at run time.
 3) Give an example of a static semantic error.
 If a function is called in code with the wrong number of inputs or an input that doesn't match the correct type, there is a static semantic error.
 4) What are two reasons you might want to turn off code optimization?